Principles-of-Software/Principles-of-Software/README.md

 technologists and programmers alike.
 In our specialties, we are often self-taught; most times, our knowledge and / or applicative need expands farther than a class can take us, so we must learn on our own.
-Principles of Software is a deeply important class to budding programmers, and the author believes these concepts must be more readily available and digestible than they currently are.
+Principles of Software is a deeply important class to budding programmers, and the author believes these concepts must be more readily available and digestible than they currently are as of this writing.

 # Acknowledgements